 Ginger and Garlic for Digestive Support

 From an Ayurvedic perspective, agni is the very source of life.
-Perhaps even more significantly, Ayurveda teaches us that impaired agni is at the root of every imbalance and disease, so looking after your digestive capacity is absolutely in the best interest of your overall health.
+Perhaps even more significantly, Ayurveda teaches us that impaired agni is at the root of every imbalance and disease, so looking after your digestive capacity is absolutely essential for your overall health.
 In fact, tending to agni is the number one way to promote optimal health throughout the system.

-In the winter, the digestive fire is actually stronger than at other times of year because the cold weather forces the fire principle deep into the core of the body—bolstering its strength.
-But we can further boost its performance by adding digestives and detoxifying agents to our diets.
-Garlic and ginger both serve to strengthen the digestive fire itself while clearing out naturally occurring toxins and helping the entire system to function at its best.
+In the winter, the agni is actually stronger than at other times of year because the cold weather forces the fire principle deep into the core of the body—bolstering its strength.
+But we can further boost its performance by adding digestives and detoxifying foods and herbs to our diets.

-If these concepts interest you, consider reading our health guide, The Importance of Healthy Digestion, which explains why agni is so critical to our overall health, and how to best care for yours.
+If these concepts interest you, consider reading Banyan’s health guide, The Importance of Healthy Digestion, which explains why agni is so critical to our overall health, and how to best care for yours.

 Ginger and Garlic for Immune Support

 Interestingly, Ayurveda’s strongest link to the immune system, ojas, is the superfine essence of all of the bodily tissues and is therefore considered the end product of perfect digestion.
 This means that the quality of ojas is a very direct reflection of the quality of agni.
-Strong agni yields healthy ojas and impaired agni hinders the production and quality of ojas.
-As you can see, our immunity itself is directly correlated with our digestive strength.
+Strong agni yields healthy ojas and impaired agni leads to low quality ojas.
+So as you can see, our immunity itself is directly correlated with our digestive strength.

-In addition to stimulating improved digestion, both garlic and ginger offer fairly direct immune support and have long been used to stimulate and foster strength in the immune system.
+In addition to stimulating improved digestion, both garlic and ginger have long been used to stimulate and foster strength in the immune system.
 Ginger is revered for its capacity to thin and clear excess mucus, cleanse both the subtle and more substantive channels of the body (including the blood and the lymph), encourage healthy circulation and sweating, and remove excess kapha from the lungs.
-And garlic encourages the maintenance of a normal body temperature, clears excess kapha from the body, supports the lungs and sinuses, and helps the body eliminate harmful bacteria while preserving the body’s natural, beneficial flora.

 If fostering immune health is an area of focus for you, consider reading Building a Healthy Immune System for a much more in-depth exploration.